The debate about gmo safety is over!

 - Irrelevant, indirect data is missing for meager livestock parameters-- and there is no medical testing or medical data of any kind permitting assessment of overall animal health.

 The remaining 5% of the animals in the data set are dairy cattle and beef cattle.
-The authors cobbled together data from disparate sources, and when data wasn't available-simply made it up.
+The authors cobbled together arbitrary unrelated data -somatic cell counts, and condemnation rates, from disparate sources, and when data wasn't available-simply made it up.

 Page 11 states " data on cattle condemnation rates were available for 1999-2002.